IdPv5 upgrade guide

 3. Upgrade Shibboleth

 Take snapshots (if VM) and/or ensure you have usable backups before carrying out any changes to your system.
-There will be several periods of service downtime during the upgrade process (beyond the usual ~20 seconds on unresponsiveness for a service restart)
+There will be several periods of service downtime during the upgrade process (beyond the usual ~20 seconds on unresponsiveness for a service restart).

 Windows server